sirosen/sirosen.github.io/_posts/2014-04-10-heartbleed.md

 It has become clear that Heartbleed can be used to obtain a server's private key, which allows decryption of any past or future traffic which uses the matching certificate for encryption.
 The only information safe from Heartbleed, therefore, is data which has never passed over an OpenSSL encrypted channel in which the end-server is relying on an affected version of OpenSSL for encryption.

-In practical terms, you can't do anything to protect your SSN, address, or phone number if they may have been exposed.
+In practical terms, you can't do anything to protect your SSN, address, or phone number if they have been exposed.
-The only proactive step available is to change your passwords for any websites that were affected.
+The only proactive step available is to change your passwords for any websites that were affected but are now secure.

 The exception is for any service that has been practicing Perfect Forward Secrecy, in which no all communications are protected by a shared secret determined using Diffie-Hellman on top of OpenSSL's encryption.
 This technique prevents decryption of past communications in the event that the server's private key is exposed.